Analysis-aware defeaturing: problem setting and a posteriori estimation: Conclusions

 \section{Conclusions}

-We have introduced a novel \textit{a posteriori} error estimator for analysis-aware geometric defeaturing in the context of the Laplace equation on geometries of arbitrary dimension.
-We have demonstrated its efficiency and reliability up to oscillations, and tested it on an extensive set of numerical experiments: in all of them, we have observed that the proposed estimator acts as an excellent approximation of the true error.
+We have introduced a novel \textit{a posteriori} error estimator for analysis-aware geometric defeaturing in the context of {Poisson} equation on geometries of arbitrary dimension.
+We have demonstrated its reliability and efficiency up to oscillations, and tested it on an extensive set of numerical experiments: in all of them, we have observed that the proposed estimator acts as an excellent approximation of the true error.
 We have considered geometries with either a negative, a positive or a general complex feature, and we have verified that our estimator is not only driven by geometrical considerations, but also by the differential problem at hand.
 The proposed estimator is able to weight the impact of defeaturing in energy norm, and it is explicit with respect to the size of the geometrical features.
 Finally, our estimator is simple and computationally cheap: once the solution of the defeatured problem is computed, it only requires the computation of the solution of a local extension problem if the feature has a positive component, and of boundary integrals.

 In this paper, the analysis is performed in continuous spaces, and for one feature only.
-The extension to a few features is not hard as the indicator is merely additive, but the extension to several features as well as the development of a fully adaptive scheme taking into account the discretization and the defeaturing errors will be the object of our subsequent work.
+The extension to a few features is not hard as the indicator is merely additive, but the extension to several features as well as the development of a fully adaptive scheme taking into account the discretization and the defeaturing errors will be the object of our subsequent work. {Finally, this work focuses on the global energy norm of the error, which is an important first step to understand the impact of defeaturing in analysis.
+Studying defeaturing using a local goal-oriented error measure would be a further step attracting a broader industrial interest.}